GaloisInc/blocktorok/README.md

 ## Tests and Documentation

-Within the directory `test_cases/` is a subdirectory named `automated`, which contains a number of small examples of data and transformers to exercise the compiler and get a feel for the language syntax.
+Within the directory `test_cases/` are a number of small examples of data and transformers to exercise the compiler and get a feel for the language syntax.

 To run an example, from a Bash-compatible shell, simply run: